-To freshen up your blog in 2020, here are some key areas that should take priority.
+To freshen up your blog, here are some key areas that should take priority.

 To do well in searches, our recommendation is to pick a topic, narrow it down and then provide the best possible detail around that topic.
 If your content is shallow, that will be ferreted out by how searchers interact with it, including how long they stay on the page and whether they drill deeper into your site.

 - Updating content:Make sure you update your content regularly to keep it fresh.
 Updating older posts is one of the best SEO tactics out there.
 It shows Google you’re keeping your site up to date which will lead to a boost in search ranking fairly quickly.

 - Headlines for posts:Predictive headlines like “the future of” is one of the best performing phrases in B2B along with “how to use,” “here’s how,” and “need to know.”
 This is according to a study of 50,000 articles by Buzzsumo.